nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 * Date format should be `mm-dd-yyyy`, other date format will not be accepted. e.g. `02-23-2021` is a valid date format, `Feb-23-2021` or `23-02-2021` is a invalid date format.
+* IC format should be `1 alphabet, 7 digits, 1 alphabet, and it should not be blank`, other IC format will not be accepted. e.g. `S1234567B` is a valid IC format, `s2222b` or `s11111111` is a invalid IC format.

 </div>